Mu2e/Tutorial/EAF/Docs/02-AccessingEAF.md

 # Accessing EAF

 EAF is entirely web-based at [analytics-hub.fnal.gov](https://analytics-hub.fnal.gov).
-To access EAF from outside the FNAL network, you will need either:
+To access EAF from outside of the FNAL network, you will need either:

-- A Fermilab VPN connection
+- A Fermilab VPN connection; or
-- A configured proxy
+- A configured proxy.

-- An active services account
+An addition, you will need an active services account.

-## Setting Up Firefox Proxy (SCD Recommended Method)
+## Setting up a Firefox proxy (SCD recommended method)

 1. Ensure you have a valid kerberos ticket:
    ```bash